 - 2 cups milk (dairy free can be substituted)

 - 2 ½ cups all purpose flour (can substitute gluten free flour.
-Add 1 tsp xanthum powder if your gluten free flour mix does not include it)
+Add 1 teaspoon xanthum powder if your gluten free flour mix does not include it)

 - 1 cup black cocoa powder (can substitute regular cocoa powder)